stereolabs/zed-ros-wrapper/zed_wrapper/README.md

 Automatically satisfy all the dependencies
     $ rosdep install --from-paths src --ignore-src -r -y **Note**: This command magically installs all the packages that the packages in your catkin workspace depend upon but are missing on your computer.

 Compile the package
     $ catkin_make
     $ source ./devel/setup.bash

-### Run the program
+### Execution

 To launch ZED node, use: